 The cost of the nursing program depends upon the current rate of tuition, fees, textbooks, etc. Please check the current application packet for detailed lists of expenses.

 Can I finish the program in less than 1 year?

 No. The program is a minimum of 1 year or 3 semesters for students enrolled in the LPN-RN track.

 Can I take a semester off if I want a break?

 Maybe.
 Students enrolled in the Nursing Program are strongly encouraged to remain enrolled every term and must complete all required course within 150% of the intended length of the program.
-The LPN-RN Career Mobility Track is designed to be completed in 3 semesters; students may take up to, but no more than, 5 semesters to complete all the required courses.
+The LPN-RN Career Mobility Track is designed to be completed in three semesters.
 Not all courses are offered each term so not all courses are offered each term and students who do not progress or remain enrolled to complete the prescribed plan of study must request and be granted readmission into the Program.
-Readmission is not guaranteed so students are advised to meet with the Nursing Admissions Director to discuss and plan any changes in the planned 3 semesters of enrollment.
+Readmission is not guaranteed so students are advised to meet with the Nursing Admissions Director to discuss and plan any changes.